 Why the Virtual Acting Institute?

-By using the method created by The Virtual Acting Institute we teach actors to level up their imaginative work; to anticipate action within non-literal environments; to work with other characters who may not actually be physically present; to act, interact and react within virtual situations.
-This method is based on scientific research, four years of practical VR experience and the expertise of fantasy writers, psychologists, actors, XR developers and character designers.
+By using the method created by The Virtual Acting Institute ® we teach actors to level up their imaginative work; to anticipate action within non-literal environments; to work with other characters who may not actually be physically present; to act, interact and react within virtual situations.
+This method is based on scientific research, six years of practical VR experience and the expertise of fantasy writers, psychologists, and actors.